 Think of strategic alliances as co-marketing for your sales department.
 Get a hold of information on your prospective clients’ other purchases, for example by asking your customers what other purchases they would make within the same price range as your product or service.
 Then, reach out to the companies that sell those products or services.
 Non-competing companies will appreciate a strategy that will boost sales for both by partnering with your company.

-On a daily basis, people receive a number of unsolicited emails, so it is important to make your subject line stand out as it serves as the proverbial foot in the door.
+On a daily basis, people receive a number of unsolicited emails, so, once you’ve identified an email address’ owner, it is important to make your subject line stand out as it serves as the proverbial foot in the door.
 Having an outstanding subject line will always determine if a person opens your email or not, so make sure it is something relevant, concise, and enticing.

 Fit Small Business

-Cold calling is still the most effective way to collect qualified leads for your business.
+Cold calling is still the most effective way to collect qualified leads for your business, and often safer than an alternative like cold canvassing.
 Some small business owners might find this a little intimidating but in truth, coming up with an effective cold calling script is all about confidence in your product or service.
 This confidence easily shows in the tone and the script even as it follows a format.

 Have you ever wondered why the best salespeople can work strictly from 8am to 5pm and still come up with twice the sales of those who work overtime?
-It all comes down to time management and focusing efforts on the right people.
+It all comes down to time management, equipping yourself with the best sales prospecting tools, and focusing efforts on the right people.

-The sales pros who work smarter at sales prospecting are finding the right people efficiently, keeping track of leads and existing relationships, and prioritizing the right companies, prospects, and sales activities
+The sales pros who work smarter at sales prospecting are finding the right people efficiently, using tools like LinkedIn, keeping track of leads and existing relationships, and prioritizing the right companies, prospects, and sales activities

 Sales pros are strategically proactive and express their intention to empower prospects more than making a sale, and that earns the customer’s trust.

-There are a number of strategies to a great follow up.
-These include dealing with the right person, pre-arranging your follow up after your current conversation, developing an action plan for each follow up, establishing yourself as a resource person, and knowing how to use a variety of follow up methods to connect with busy prospects.
+There are a number of strategies to a great follow up after knocking on several doors.
+These include dealing with the right person, pre-arranging your follow up after your current conversation, developing an action plan for each follow-up, establishing yourself as a resource person, and knowing how to use a variety of follow-up methods to connect with busy prospects.

 Trade shows allow your business to develop personal relationships with customers, so knowing how to maximize your prospects’ and clients’ experience with you during the event can build trust and potential sales.
 In order to achieve this, your marketing and sales team’s goals should complement each other.
 You also need to keep your message simple by identifying a clear and compelling message strategy for your visitors.
 Develop an integrated prospecting plan by advertising to ensure that your target clients attend the event.
 You should also remember not to be too aggressive when someone comes to your booth.
 After the trade show, follow up with your visitors and conduct a joint review meeting to evaluate the effectiveness of the show.